-1. There must be close cooperation between the cavalry acting on the flank of an enemy, and the friendly infantry, in order that the moral effect caused by the flank attack can be exploited immediately, on a large scale.
-(Note: This requires some means of quick inter-communication, as for instance radio telegraphy or radio telephony.)

-2. The cavalry commander must conserve his faculty for considering calmly the whole situation.
-(Note: He must be quick to shift the direction of his main attack when it appears that the attack cannot progress favorably in the direction or iginally decided upon.
-The mobility of his command enables him to do this promptly, if he so decides.)

-3. Quick and sure inter-communication between cavalry units must be established and maintained.
+- 1.e There must be close cooperation between thee cavalry acting on the flank of an enemy, and the friendly infantry, in order that the moral effect caused by the flank attack can be exploited immediately, on a large scale.
+(Note: This requires some means of quick inter-communication, as for instance radio telegraphy or radio telephony.) - 2.
+The cavalry commander must conserve his faculty for considering calmly the whole situation.
+(Note:e He must be quick to shift the direction of his main attack when it appears that the attack cannot progresse favorably in the direction originally decided upon.
+Thee mobility of his command enables him to do this promptly, if he so decides.) - 3.
+Quick and sure inter-communication betweene cavalry units must be established and maintained.e

-(Note: The davalry commander must establish a fixed command postearly in the action and make few changes in its location thereafter, leaving competent personnel in charge of the old command post until the location of the new command post is known to the command.)
+(Note: The davalry commander must establish a fixed command post early in the action and make few changes in its location thereafter, leaving competent personnel in charge of the old command post until the location of the new command post is known to the command.)